Shapiro declares candidacy for governor, blasts Republicans | Times Leader

 Wolf is constitutionally barred from seeking a third term.

-The state is closely divided between the two major parties and the governor’s race is certain to be hard fought, as will the race to fill retiring Republican U.S. Sen. Pat Toomey’s seat.
+The state is closely divided between the two major parties and the governor’s race is certain to be fiercely contested, as will the race to fill retiring Republican U.S. Sen. Pat Toomey’s seat.
+The GOP candidates for governor include state senators, business leaders, a former congressman, a former federal prosecutor under Trump, and others, and the field could yet expand.

 In Pittsburgh, Shapiro touted his record as attorney general, highlighting his office’s battles with the Trump campaign after the 2020 election and his work to intervene in a dispute between two major health care providers, UMPC and Highmark.